-Students pursuing certification in Nanotechnology will complete the Liberal Arts and Science Degree and then enroll in the following courses offered through the Pennsylvania Nanofabrication Manufacturing Technology (NMT) Partnership at Penn State University's Main Campus.
-Courses are offered in one 15-week semester at Penn State University in State College, PA.
+Students pursuing certification in Nanotechnology will complete the Liberal Arts and Science - Self Design Degree.
+Once Penn Highlands courses are completed and upon acceptance into the PSU Nanotechnology program, students will enroll in the following courses offered through the Pennsylvania Nanofabrication Manufacturing Technology (NMT) Partnership at Penn State University's Main Campus.
+Courses are offered during one summer semester at Penn State University in State College, PA.
 Students must make arrangements to attend classes in State College, including room and board.